Bill number does not exist. Enter a vaild keyword.

 1. The history of the fishery, and its current condition relative to historic populations;

-2. The numbers of potential commercial and recreational fishermen projected to participate in the fishery;
+2. The numbers of potential commercial fishing participants, including individuals licensed to guide fishing parties and charter boat captains, and recreational fishing participants projected to participate in the fishery;

 3. The type and quantity of fishing gear used commercially;